-As of 2020, SoFi Investing offers both taxable and IRA (both Roth and Traditional) accounts.
+As of 2021, SoFi Investing offers both taxable accounts and IRAs (Roth, Traditional, and SEP).
 You can contribution to an IRA up to the IRA contribution limits.

 In addition to providing comission-free brokerage services, SoFi offers some limited investing features.
 For example, you can read explainers on how stocks work, and you can start a watch list of your favorite stocks.

-There’s plenty to love about SoFi Active Investing.
+There’s plenty to love about SoFi Active Investing beyond the fact that it doesn't charge any trade fees.
 Here are a few of the most important benefits of the platform.

 Become a SoFi Member

 SoFi has created a network where membership has a lot of value.
-In particular, SoFi members qualify to attend local meetups (usually in major metro areas across the U.S.) or to get advice from career coaches.
-Most of the perks are geared towards younger people, but the perks can be valuable for the right person.
+Members can attend local meetups (usually in major metro areas across the U.S.) or get advice from career coaches.

 Fractional Share Investing